 - Financial Documents: Anything that you get in the mail from a financial institution can technically be used by someone wanting to steal your identity.
 You should keep bank and credit card statements for your records, but usually only for three years.
-Anything older than that should be shredded and then tossed in the trash.
-You should also shred checks and printed online purchase orders that have any billing or bank account information.
+Keep necessary statements in a safe or locked file cabinet, and shred anything you don't keep.

-- Personal Documents: You should shred any document with personal information on it such as your birthday or your Social Security Number.
-Also, shred documents with phone numbers, full name, or a driver’s license number.
-Employment-related mail and mail from the IRS should also be shredded.
+- Personal Documents: Shred any document with personal information on it such as your birthday, Social Security Number, phone numbers, full name, or driver’s license number.
+You should also shred employment-related mail and mail from the IRS.

 - Junk Documents: You probably don’t think about it, but junk mail can be especially dangerous.
 Most people don’t realize that most junk mail has a barcode that might contain identifying information.
 These junk documents include mail from credit card companies, organizations such as AARP, or from insurance companies.
 Even mail order catalog inserts and order forms often have your name and address and need to be shredded.

 - School or Child-Related Documents: Make sure that you are shredding any mail related to your children, their medical information, or school information.
 This includes things such as school applications, report cards, or even school field trip permission forms.

 - Business Related Documents: You may be a small business or are participating in the “gig” economy and might have sensitive documents on clients or different jobs or tasks.
 If the docs were to fall in the wrong hands because you tossed them, they could be considered a data breach.
 Keep them in a secure location or shred them.